Cranio Sacral Therapy & Cranio Sacral Osteopathy

 The concept of Cranio Sacral Osteopathy was developed by the American Osteopath, William Sutherland (1873-1954), and other Osteopaths have gone on to develop Cranio Sacral Osteopathy since Sutherland’s discovery.

 The American Osteopath, John Upledger, developed Cranio Sacral Therapy.
 He used the term “Therapy” as he taught the subject to non-Osteopaths.

 Sutherland’s breakthrough came when he realised the Bones that form the Cranium are designed to move.
-They are not fused together, as conventional medicine teaches.
+They are not fused, as Anatomy of the day taught.
 Sutherland found that the Sacrum, which is the bone at the base of the spine, also moves in sequence with the cranial bones.

 The Cranio Sacral System moves in a specific manner.

 If this is not the case, pain and discomfort may arise, for example headaches, back pain, TMJ syndrome and problems with balance and hearing.

 The Brain has 4 ventricles, or internal spaces, which produce cerebro-spinal fluid.
 There is a subtle pulse that is felt as the cerebro spinal fluid moves around the brain and central nervous system.
 This pulse is around 10 cycles per minute.
 With practice, this subtle pulse can be felt.

 This is the basis of Cranio Sacral Therapy.
 Following the subtle, bony movements of the cranium and pelvis with specific regard to the slow, rhythmic pulse of cerebro-spinal fluid.

 Cranial treatments can be used to treat most areas of the body, as all tissue is influenced by the cranio sacral rhythm.